michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 19. For the whole creation hopeth and waiteth for the manifestation of the sons of Aloha.

-20. For the creation hath been subjected to vanity, not willingly,Or, not with her will. but on account of him who subjected her, upon the hope
+20. For the creation hath been subjected to vanity, not willingly,

 21. that the creation herself also shall be made free from the servitude of corruption into the liberty of the glory of the sons of Aloha.